Melancholia. A Sebald Variation

 Albrecht Dürer’s 1514 engraving Melencolia I remains one of the foundational images of European art.
 The winged figure of genius slouches despondently; the hourglass shows time hastening to its end.
 Five centuries later, this became the mood of that archetypal melancholy European, W G Sebald.
 There is the rootlessness of exile and displacement in The Emigrants; the disappearance of old Europe in Austerlitz; the ruins of the bombed cities in On the Natural History of Destruction.

 Melancholia.
-A Sebald Variation takes the viewer on a Sebaldian journey from the ruins of 1945 to the present day.
-It begins at that ‘zero hour’ after the war when melancholy found its physical form in the rubble scattered throughout its cities after the Second World War and its human form in the refugees who wandered around them.
+A Sebald Variation took the viewer on a Sebaldian journey from the ruins of 1945 to the present day.
+It began at that ‘zero hour’ after the war when melancholy found its physical form in the rubble scattered throughout its cities after the Second World War and its human form in the refugees who wandered around them.

 An Avro Lancaster on the night of 30/31 January 1943. © Crown Copyright: IWM